Learn about business insurance requirements and the most common policies for general contractors in Pennsylvania.

 Professional liability insurance provides protection when a general contractor is sued for a professional mistake, such as missing a deadline on a construction project.
 This policy is also called errors and omissions insurance (E&O).

 One exception is commercial auto insurance.
-General contractors in Pennsylvania can expect to pay a median annual premium of $3,238 for commercial auto insurance, more than the national median of $2,417.
+General contractors in Pennsylvania pay a median annual premium of $3,238 for commercial auto insurance, more than the national median of $2,417.